sveltejs/svelte/site/content/blog/2022-11-01-whats-new-in-svelte-november-2022.md

 ## Community Showcase

 **Apps & Sites built with Svelte**
-- [Gram Jam](https://gramjam.app/) is a challenging daily word game using Sveltekit
+- [Gram Jam](https://gramjam.app/) is a challenging daily word game using SvelteKit
 - [Collabwriting](https://collabwriting.com/) is an actionable knowledge base for your team
 - [Dazzle](https://dazzlega.me/) is a Puzzle Game made with Svelte & DallE
 - [Figma Autoname plugin](https://github.com/Hugo-Dz/figma_autoname_client_app) automatically names your Figma layers in one click